gloggi/abteilungs-homepages/wordpress/README.md

 2. Using SSH, log into the server and install WP-CLI (see https://gist.github.com/neverything/851778304fd730b468fe).

-3. Using FTP, copy the current version of the plugin and theme to the respective directories in wp-content at your hoster

-4. Using FTP, copy post-install.sh to your wp-content folder and make it executable using ```chmod +x post-install.sh```
+3. Using FTP, copy post-install.sh to your wp-content folder and make it executable using ```chmod +x post-install.sh```

-5. Execute the install script:
+4. Execute the install script:

     ```./post-install.sh ~/bin/wp```